 Newborn babies only have small stomachs, so they need to wake during the night because they can only take a small amount of milk at a time.
 They need to feed at regular intervals throughout the day and night to ensure their nutritional requirements are met.

-However, some older babies and toddlers get into a habit of waking for unnecessary feeds during the night.
+However, some older babies and toddlers get into a habit of waking for unnecessary feeds night feeds.
 To break the pattern, try reducing the number and length of daytime naps.
 This will ensure they’re more tired come bedtime and need to sleep for longer through the night.
 Because they’ll be awake for longer during the day, they’ll have more time to make up for any feeds they missed during the night as a result of sleeping through.
 You could also try comforting them with something other than a feed when they wake, such as a cuddle.

 Compare your child’s weight with other children their age